iplarranaga/melanies_smoothies/README.md

 pip install -r requirements.txt
 4. **Set up your Snowflake connection:**
-Create a file named .streamlit/secrets.toml and include your Snowflake credentials:
+Create a file named .streamlit/secrets.toml and include your Snowflake credentials

-user

-password

-account

-database

-schema

-warehouse

 🚀 Usage
 Run the application:

-streamlit run app.py
+streamlit run streamlit_app.py
 Open your browser:
 Go to http://localhost:8501 and start creating your smoothie: